Bruce Wagner: Career

+Wagner has appeared on The Bret Easton Ellis Podcast (2015-2023), WTF with Marc Maron (2022), and Red Scare (2024).

 Personal life

-Wagner married actress Rebecca De Mornay on December 16, 1986, and the couple divorced in 1990.
-He married Laura Peterson in 2009.
+Wagner and actress Rebecca De Mornay married on December 16, 1986, and they divorced in 1990.
+He then married Laura Peterson in 2009, and they also divorced in 2017.
+He is in a relationship with actress Jamie Rose.

 Mysticism

-After interviewing Carlos Castaneda for Details magazine in 1994, Wagner became part of Castaneda's inner circle under the assumed name of Lorenzo Drake.
+After interviewing the shaman and author Carlos Castaneda for Details in 1994, Wagner became part of Castaneda's inner circle under the assumed name of Lorenzo Drake.
 He directed the first videos on Tensegrity for Cleargreen.
 Wagner continues to be close to the group since Castaneda's death in 1998.
-His first autobiographical piece about his experience with the shaman and author Castaneda appeared in the Fall 2007 issue of Tricycle magazine.

 After Wagner's novel Memorial was favorably reviewed in that magazine by a Buddhist monk, Wagner wrote its editor, James Shaheen, a letter of thanks, and Shaheen invited him to contribute an essay about Castaneda.
-Wagner and two partners own the television and film rights to all of Castaneda's books.
-More recently, Wagner studied with Indian guru Ramesh Balsekar.
+His first autobiographical piece about his experience with the shaman and author Castaneda appeared in the Fall 2007 issue of Tricycle magazine where he "remembers the 'simple but not easy' lessons of his teacher, Carlos Castaneda" in "The Art of Reality"." to include a quote from the article.